 “Now two of us know both of them,” Allmother said.
 “If what you said earlier was true, then it’s better that our Commands be distributed.”

 He spun.
-“You were just calling me a fool!” he said.
-“Now you entrust me with command of your soldiers?
+“You were just calling me a fool!
+Now you entrust me with command of your soldiers?
 I must ask, Allmother, and please think me not rude.
-But what in the Colors is wrong with you?”
+But what in the name of the Colors is wrong with you?”

 “I dreamed that you would come today,” she said, meeting his gaze.
 “I saw it in the pictures.
 I remembered noise when I awoke, and I saw Lifeless eyes watching me.
 I saw patterns of circles in the paintings, and they were all red and gold.
 Your colors.”